Skip to main content

 Clean Regularly

 Whether you burn oil, gas, wood, coal or biomass, your chimney needs regular cleaning in order to burn efficiently and economically.
-It is crucial to avoid the build up of soot and creosote, seen here in the photos, that can cause a dangerous and costly chimney fire and lethal carbon monoxide poisoning.
+It is crucial to avoid the build up of soot and creosote, seen here in the photos, that can cause a dangerous and costly chimney fires and lethal carbon monoxide poisoning.

 Creosote can block up your chimney and stop fumes from escaping